The Game-Changing Impact of Incremental Hydration in Angular (Part 2/3)

 LCP impact

-LCP measures the time from when a user requests a page to the moment the largest visible piece of content is fully rendered in the viewport.
+Largest Contentful Paint (LCP) measures how long it takes for the largest visible element on a page to fully render after a user requests it.
 You can think of it as a film strip where each frame represents a rendered state of the page until the largest content element appears.

 A typical loading sequence involves: